Carbonfreezer/multiplayer/README.md

 This is of interest to you if you intend to use egui with WASM and want to support mobile platforms.

-For the case that we are connected, we run the **update_real_game** method, which first drains the commands from the middle layer, then renders the screen, and finally processes the input if it is our turn.
-The turns get processed by registering an RPC with the middle layer.
+For the case that we are connected, we run the **update_real_game** method, which first drains the commands from the transport layer, then renders the screen, and finally processes the input if it is our turn.
+The turns get processed by registering an RPC with the transport layer.
 In the case of performing animations, you would stop draining commands when an animation is required, perform the animation in the update, and continue draining commands once this is finished.
 The rendering of the board is done with macroquad functionality in the **graphics** module.
 This whole part is what is described as the **Frontend** in [General Overview](#general-overview).